admb-project/admb/trunk/README.txt

    C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\IDE
    C:\admb\bin

-4. Add the following environment variable:
+4. Add the following environment variables:
    ADMB_HOME = C:\admb
+   INCLUDE   = C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\include;
+               C:\Program Files\Microsoft SDKs\Windows\v7.1\Include
+   LIB       = C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\lib;
+               C:\Program Files\Microsoft SDKs\Windows\v7.1\Lib

+5. Logout and login again to make the environment variable changes take effect.

+6. For a 32-bit build, open any DOS window and you may compile your code.
-5. You must use the Windows SDK 7.1 command prompt to compile your code.
-This should be a shortcut in the Start menu but the shortcut is this:
+   For a 64-bit build, you must use the Windows SDK 7.1 command prompt to compile.
+This should be a shortcut in the Start menu which is:

    C:\Windows\System32\cmd.exe /E:ON /V:ON /T:0E /K
    "C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin\SetEnv.cmd"